AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-3.md

 Visualization of some environment sensors.

-![AmoebeLabs Swiss Army Knife Custom Card Example 3]
+![AmoebeLabs Swiss Army Knife Custom Card Example 3 - Sensors]

 ##:sak-sak-logo: Visualization
 The card is build using the following tools: